 Stick to Your Long-Term Plan

 A large percentage of the workforce will be going through a significant downturn for the first time.
 Most everyone under the age of 30 has never gone through this while in the workforce.
-It’s easy to say “stocks are on sale” when there is a 5-10% correction erased in a couple months.
+It’s easy to say “stocks are on sale” when a 5-10% correction is erased in a couple of months.
 It’s much more difficult when the market drops 35% in a few weeks and the uncertainty becomes overwhelming.

 See Related Post: 5 Reasons to pay off your mortgage instead of invest elsewhere

-All I know is the people who were hurt the worst in the Great Recession sold near the bottom of the market.
-So many people took money out of the market because they believed we’d never recover.
 They bought gold and silver after their stock portfolios dropped by 50% because they were convinced that our economic system would never recover.
-Not only did we get back to record highs after a few years, but we blew through high after high for years.
+Instead, not only did we get back to record highs after a few years, but we blew through high after high for years.

-If you were going to time the market, which I don’t recommend, the time to pull your money out is when the market is at all time highs, not when the market falls by 35%.
-If you haven’t pulled your money out now, it’s time to hold on for dear life unless you absolutely need the money to survive.
-History shows that the market always comes back.
-It may take 5 months or 10 years; we just don’t know.
-This is why traditional advice is to not be heavily invested in stocks unless you plan to be in the market for at least 5 years and some recommend 10.
+If you were going to time the market, which I don’t recommend, the time to pull your money out is when the market is at all-time highs, not when the market falls by 35%.
+If you haven’t pulled your money out now, it’s time to hold on for dear life unless you need the money to survive.

 Help Others in Need

-So how can you help others?
-Maybe purchase a local grocery store gift card for a family in need.
-Spend money at local restaurants that choose to remain open.
-Check in with churches or other local organizations to find out who is approaching them with needs.
 When we give, our goal is to maximize the value of our contributions.
-We look for organizations that take the dollar we give and amplify it.
+We look for organizations that take the dollar we offer and amplify it.
 We will continue to search for opportunities to give back to a community that has been so good to us.

-Finally, the government just approved a massive stimulus relief bill given the current situation.
-I’m not in the business of telling people how to spend their money, but if you are in good financial shape with low debt, emergency savings, and investments, then do your part to put that money back into your local economy or give to chartity.
 If you are not in good financial shape, use that money to get caught up on debt payments or build a small emergency fund.
 Even a $1,000 emergency fund can provide you with incredible peace of mind.
 Some people, of course, may be out of work and will need that money to survive the next few months.

 Lessons Learned from the Great Recession